Nicholasdgiles/nicholasgiles.github.io/about.md

 <br>
 <br>

-I'm a creative operations manager turned designer, specializing in the UX/UI of entertainment platforms and online communities, with 5 years of experience in the tech industry.
+I'm a creative project manager turned designer, specializing in the UX/UI of entertainment platforms and online communities, with 5 years of experience in the tech industry.
 I believe design should be useful and universal, with delightful experiences to keep people coming back.

 **Inclusive Design:**
 I include users throughout the design process in order to build solutions that improve actual people’s lives.